QubesOS/qubes-doc/user/troubleshooting/app-menu-shortcut-troubleshooting.md

    </Menu>
    ~~~

-What about applications in DispVMs?
+What about applications in disposables?
 -----------------------------------

 [See here](/doc/disposable-customization/).